Fyodor Raskolnikov: Revolution and Civil War

 In March 1917 he was sent to the sea fortress of Kronstadt, where he edited the newspaper Golos Pravdy (Voice of Truth): an incarnation of the forbidden-at-that-time Pravda newspaper.
 He was one of the organizers of the Kronstadt Mutiny in July 1917.
 He was arrested by troops loyal to the Russian Provisional Government but released on October 11, 1917, a few weeks before the October Revolution.

 Civil War

 In November 1917 Raskolnikov with a group of Kronstadt seamen was sent to fight anti-Bolshevik insurgents in Moscow.
 He was elected to the Russian Constituent Assembly.
 On 29 January 1918 he became the deputy Narkom of "Naval Affairs".
 In summer 1918, he married Larisa Reisner.
 In July 1918, he was sent to Kazan as the Commissar (member of Revvoeyensovet) of the Eastern Front.
 On the Eastern Front, he commanded, starting in August 1918, the Red Volga Flotilla, which participated in the Kazan Operation.
+In the summer of 1918, Raskolnikov married the revolutionary and writer, Larissa Reissner.

 Raskolnikov was promoted to membership of the Revvoeyensovet of the Russian Socialist Federative Soviet Republic on September 2, 1918.
 At the end of 1918, he became the deputy commander of the 7th Army and the Commissar of the Baltic Fleet.